Fenris Wolf (Marvel Comics): True Ragnarok

-Loki later unchains Fenris to aid him, Ulik, and Hyrm in attacking Asgard, using weapons forged by Surtur.
-Ulik and Fenris attack Thor together, only for Thor to attack them using Mjolnir, creating a blast that removes Sif's arm.
+Loki frees Fenris to aid him, Ulik, and Hyrm in attacking Asgard, using weapons forged by Surtur.
+Ulik and Fenris attack Thor together, only for Thor to attack them using Mjolnir, causing a blast that removes Sif's arm.
 Hyrm joins up with Ulik and Fenris and manages to shatter Mjolnir.

-Fenris then attacks Thor, Captain America, and Iron Man when they are in Asgard.
+Fenris attacks Thor, Captain America, and Iron Man when they are in Asgard.
 When Fenris is about to attack Thor, Captain America kicks Fenris in the stomach to reclaim his shield, then Thor defeats him, causing him to flee.

 Fenris assists in the attack on Vanaheim and faces Thor again in battle.
-Thor binds Fenris in chains and uses his body to knock down Durok to save Sif.
-With Durok slain, Fenris snaps his chains and fought Thor, only to be killed by Beta Ray Bill.
+Thor binds Fenris in chains and uses his body to knock down Durok and save Sif.
+With Durok killed, the Fenris Wolf escapes his chains and battles Thor, only to be killed by Beta Ray Bill.

-Fenris returned to life and swallowed Asgard's sun and moon assisting to bring about Ragnarok.

-Asgard reforms and re-establishes itself over the state of Oklahoma.
-Fenris escapes from his prison, a place deep in the dimensional 'Hells' and steals a technological device that would slaughter innocents, humans and gods alike.
-The Warriors Three defeat Fenris, after which he is imprisoned in an Asgardian courtyard.
+Fenris returns to life and devours Asgard's sun and moon, contributing to the events of Ragnarok.
+Following Ragnarok, Asgard reforms and re-establishes itself over Broxton, Oklahoma.
+Fenris escapes from his prison, a place deep in the dimensional 'Hells' and steals a technological device capable of killing gods.
+The Warriors Three defeat Fenris, who is imprisoned in an Asgardian courtyard.